 Note: If you're on macOS Catalina and above, and your projects are in a subdirectory of the ~/Documents directory or on an external drive, you must grant "Full Disk Access" privilege to /sbin/nfsd in the Privacy settings in the System Control Panel.

 Windows NFS Setup¶

 The executable components required for Windows NFS (winnfsd and nssm) are packaged with the ddev_windows_installer in each release, so if you've used the windows installer, they're available already.
 To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer in \Program Files\ddev\windows_ddev_nfs_setup.sh (or download from windows_ddev_nfs_setup.sh) in a git-bash session on windows.
-If your DDEV-Local projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.sh created by the script and then restart the service with
+If your DDEV-Local projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.txt created by the script and then restart the service with

 sudo nssm restart nfsd.

 Firewall issues: On Windows 10 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow

 ddev start, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
-Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where you installed winnfsd.
+Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where winnfsd is installed.

 Also see the debugging section below, and the special Windows debugging section.